timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

    publishers may not be present, and recently removed publishers may still be present.

-Therefore, the Publication Server SHOULD notify publishing CAs about this issue if it occurs, so that a full resynchronisation can be initiated by CAs.
+Therefore, the publication engine operator SHOULD notify its dependent CAs about any service affecting issues as soon as possible, so that affected CAs know to initiate a full resynchronisation.

 ## Publisher Repository Synchronisation

-It is RECOMMENDED that publishing CAs always perform a list query as described in section 2.3 of [@!RFC8181] before submitting changes to the Publication Server.
+It is RECOMMENDED that publishing CAs always perform a list query as described in section 2.3 of [@!RFC8181] before submitting changes to the publication server.
 This approach means that any desynchronisation issue can be resolved at least as soon as the publisher is aware of updates that it needs to publish.

-When publishing changes, CAs SHOULD send all of their changes using multiple PDUs in a single multi-element query message, as described in section 2.2 and section 3.7.1 of [@!RFC8181].
-This reduces the risk of change sets that were intended to take effect as a single unit from taking effect separately.
+When publishing changes in material, CAs SHOULD send all of their changes using multiple PDUs contained within a single multi-element query message (described in section 2.2 and section 3.7.1 of [@!RFC8181]).
+This approach reduces the risk of changesets that were intended to take effect as an atomic action from taking effect in an inconsistent fashion.

-In addition to the above, the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query and ensures that the Publication Server has the expected state, even if the CA has no new content to publish.
-For Publication Servers that serve a large number of CAs (e.g., thousands) this operation could become costly from a resource consumption perspective.
-Unfortunately, the [@!RFC8181] protocol has no proper support for rate limiting.
-Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes unless otherwise agreed with the Publication Server.
+In addition to the above, the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query and ensures that the publication server has the expected state, even if the CA has no new material to publish.
+For publication engines that serve a large number of CAs (e.g., thousands) this operation could become costly from a resource consumption perspective.
+Unfortunately, the [@!RFC8181] publication protocol has no proper support for rate limiting or signaling requests to CAs to backoff.
+Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes, unless otherwise agreed with the publication engine operator.

 # Hostnames

-It is RECOMMENDED that the public RRDP Server URI have a different hostname from that of the [@!RFC8181] service_uri used by publishers, as well as that of any rsync URIs (e.g. `sia_base`) used by the relevant Publication Server.
+It is RECOMMENDED that a different hostname is used in the public RRDP Server URI from that of the [@!RFC8181] service_uri used by publishers, as well as that of any rsync URIs (i.e., `sia_base`) used by the relevant publication service.

-Using a unique hostname will allow the operator to use dedicated infrastructure and/or a Content Delivery Network (CDN) for its RRDP content without interfering with the other functions.
+Using a unique hostnames for the different components will allow the operator to use dedicated infrastructure and/or a Content Delivery Network (CDN) for its RRDP content without interfering with the other functions.

 If feasible, there is merit in using different TLDs and/or subdomains for these hostnames, as DNS issues at any level could otherwise be a single point of failure affecting both RRDP and rsync.
 Operators need to weigh this benefit against potential increased operational risk and the burden of maintaining multiple domains.
-Because the usefulness of this approach is highly context-dependent, no normative recommendation is given here.
+Because the usefulness of this approach is highly context-dependent, no normative recommendation is provided here.

 Furthermore, it is RECOMMENDED that DNSSEC is used in accordance with best current practice as described in [@!RFC9364].